ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 5 - Shared Responsibility, IAM.md

 Request -> When the principal takes action in the Amazon Web Console, like creating a EC2 instance.
 The request contains info about the principal, like username, permissions, type of request, etc.
 #### Practice Quiz Question -> ARN stands for?
 Amazon Resource Name

+Authentication -> user validation, credential validation.
+There's two factor as well.

+Authorized -> determines what resources or actions an authenticated user can access based on their permission

+Workload -> Multiple services working together to host an application
+- Specific task, application or process that are hosted and executed within AWS.
+- Single or multiple
+- *Also referred as the IT landscape*

+*Bonus note -> AWS Management Console -> Web based interface that allows users to access and manage various AWS services*

+# Core Features - IAM